 Intellectual Property Indemnification.

-Without in any way infringing upon the generality of the Consortium’s indemnification rights under Section 12.1, Contractor shall, at its expense, defend, indemnify, and hold harmless Consortium Indemnitees and the State and its officers, employees, and agents from and against any losses, liabilities, damages, penalties, costs, fees, including without limitation reasonable attorneys’ fees, and expenses from any claim or action against the Consortium Indemnitees or the State and its officers, employees, and agents by third parties, which is based on a claim that Consortium Indemnitees’ or the State and its officers, employees, and agents use of or rights to the QA Deliverables or Services, or any one or part thereof, under this Agreement infringes a patent, copyright, or other proprietary right or misappropriates a trade secret, except where: (a) the violation of any third party’s proprietary right in connection with this Agreement arises from Contractor’s reliance on, or use of, tools, instructions, specifications or other materials provided by the Consortium, or where the Consortium or any third party modifies, adds to, or combines the QA Deliverables or Services with any other data or (b) the Consortium fails to obtain intellectual property rights necessary to permit Contractor to perform any of the Services required by this Agreement.
+Without in any way infringing upon the generality of the Consortium’s indemnification rights under Section 12.1, Contractor shall, at its expense, defend, indemnify, and hold harmless Consortium Indemnitees and the State and its officers, employees, and agents from and against any losses, liabilities, damages, penalties, costs, fees, including without limitation reasonable attorneys’ fees, and expenses from any claim or action against the Consortium Indemnitees or the State and its officers, employees, and agents by third parties, which is based on a claim that Consortium Indemnitees’ or the State and its officers, employees, and agents use of or rights to the QA Deliverables or Services, or any one or part thereof, under this Agreement infringes a patent, copyright, or other proprietary right or misappropriates a trade secret, except where: (a) the violation of any third party’s proprietary right in connection with this Agreement arises from Contractor’s reliance on, or use of, tools, instructions, specifications or other materials provided by the Consortium, or where the Consortium or any third party modifies, adds to, or combines the QA Deliverables or Services with any other data; (b) the Consortium fails to obtain intellectual property rights necessary to permit Contractor to perform any of the Services required by this Agreement; or (c) there has been misuse of third-party products, materials, or services in a manner contrary to the relevant licensing terms regarding such products, materials, or services or contrary to the specified operating conditions or environment for such products, materials, or services.
 In case the QA Deliverables or any one or part thereof, is in such action held to constitute an infringement or misappropriation, or the use thereof is enjoined or restricted, Contractor shall, at its own expense and election: (a) procure for the Consortium the right to continue using the Deliverables; (b) modify the Deliverables to comply with the Specifications and not to violate any intellectual property rights; or (c) terminate the use of any infringing Deliverables upon receipt of Notice from the Consortium and refund all sums paid for such Deliverables, as applicable.

 LIQUIDATED DAMAGES.